-Achieving the status of “employer of choice,” where highly qualified candidates are vying to work at your organization and your best staff members want to stay with you, can be considered a crowning achievement for behavioral and community healthcare employers, especially given today’s reality of soaring turnover rates and a simultaneous national healthcare staff shortage.
+Achieving the status of “workplace of choice,” where highly qualified candidates are vying to work at your organization and your best staff members want to stay with you, can be considered a crowning achievement for behavioral and community healthcare employers, especially given today’s reality of soaring turnover rates and a simultaneous national healthcare staff shortage.

 Your staff is your greatest asset.
 They’re the glue keeping your organization together, working hard to care for your patients and clients.
 However, high caseloads, stressful environments and skill gaps often make retaining your staff hard to do.

 And it might get even harder: By 2025, we’re projected to have a 250,000 worker shortage in the behavioral health field.